thathykalvac/Info-6150-assignment-9/README.md

 - **JobListingsPage**: This component is responsible for rendering job listings.
 It dynamically displays jobs from an array of data, using Material-UI components like `Paper`, `Grid`, and `Chip`.
 Each job includes details such as title, description, salary, skills, and an "Apply Now" button that directs users to an external link.

 - **Company Showcase**: Displays a list of companies with their logos and descriptions.
-This is similar to the job listings but focuses more on the companies rather than the individual roles.
+This is similar to the job listings but focuses more on the companies rather than the individual roles uploaded by users.

 - **Responsive Design**: The application is designed to be responsive.
 The layout adapts to different screen sizes, ensuring that the user experience is smooth on mobile, tablet, and desktop devices.